Skip to main content

 The following automation actions are available:

 • Apply translation memory — try to use translation memory to perform translation.
 You will also need to provide a value for the translation memory threshold.
+If a translation memory entry with the desired threshold cannot be found, this action will be skipped.

 • Pseudolocalize — apply pseudolocalization to the automated languages.
 You can also increase translation length by entering a percentage number.